 In Indian cuisine, mint is a commonly used herb.
 In our kitchen, it comes second only to coriander or cilantro in frequency of use.
 It's great in chutneys and marinades, but the easiest way to get a hit of minty fresh goodness is to use it as a garnish in curries and subzis.
 You cannot miss.

-- 2 medium eggplants , preferably with tender flesh like Italian or Lavender Touch, cut into ¾ cm-thick rings.
+- 2 eggplants (like Japanese or Chinese eggplants, cut into ¾ cm-thick rings)

 - 1 cup mint leaves